 Let’s face it criminals prefer not to be seen when conducting any form of criminal activity.
 The problems are that most construction sites usually contain a multitude of dark unlit areas and recesses where thieves and vandals can carry out their work.
 Why?
 Because most fail to invest in even the most basic of security lighting.
 It doesn’t necessarily have to be floodlit like a stadium 24/7, but even basic motion sensor lighting similar to the type you have in your yard can create a dramatic impact.

 Nowadays many businesses and companies outsource their security needs, and construction companies are no exception.
 Experienced security guards offer that added layer of protection that other security measures can’t.
 They can be on hand to watch over the site and can also run regular site patrols, if necessary, to give that feeling of total-peace-of-mind.

-For continuous eyes on your property nothing beats CCTV.
+For continuous eyes on your property, nothing beats CCTV.
 Although again it mightn’t deter the most insistent of criminals who are looking to steal from you or cause you damage, many may feel it’s too much of a risk.
-What’s more if someone does break in to your construction site and you have it caught on film, it’s makes the job slightly easier for the police because they’ve hopefully got something to go on.
+What’s more, if someone does break into your construction site and you have it caught on film, it makes the job slightly easier for the police because they’ve hopefully got something to go on.

 So there you have it 5 basic measures every construction site should be following.
 Here at MA Services Group, we supply highly-experienced security guards for all manner of businesses including the construction industry.
 If you’d like to ramp up your construction site security and would like us to help then contact us on 1300 020 406 today.

 We are everywhere